KxSystems/docs/docs/wp/exoplanets/index.md

 ---
-title: NASA Frontier Development Lab Exoplanets Challenge – White Papers – kdb+ and q documentation
+title: NASA Frontier Development Lab Exoplanets Challenge | White Papers | kdb+ and q documentation
-description: The NASA Frontier Development Lab (FDL) is an applied artificial intelligence (AI) research accelerator, hosted by the SETI Institute in partnership with NASA Ames Research Centre.
-The programme brings commercial and private partners together with researchers to solve challenges in the space science community using new AI technologies.
-NASA FDL 2018 focused on four areas of research – Space Resources, Exoplanets, Space Weather and Astrobiology – each with their own separate challenges.
-This paper will focus on the Exoplanets challenge, which aimed to improve accuracy in finding new exoplanets.
+description: The Transiting Exoplanet Survey Satellite (TESS) was launched in April 2018, with the objective of discovering new exoplanets in orbit around the brightest stars in the solar neighborhood
 keywords: kdb+, q, space, NASA, machine learning
 author: Esperanza López Aguilera
 date: December 2018